nikiada/SillyGeese-soen341projectF2023/README.md

 5) Franco G. Moro (Scrum master)
 6) Anh Vi Mac (Developer)

+For this project there was many options to choose from for back-end and front-end frameworks.
+This wiki pages explains some of the rationale for our design choices.

+Back-End:

+Node.js (Javascript)
+Pros:
+- Built for web development
+- Very popular (a lot of examples/documentation online.)

+Cons:
+-  Need to write our own API and we would have to create our own database system.

+Spring boot (Java)
+Pros:
+- Very Robust (everything is typed.)
+- Well supported (docs + examples)
+- Scalable (often used for enterprise scale projects.)

+Cons:
+- A lot of boilerplate code must be written
+- Need to write our own API and we would have to create our own database system.

+ASP.NET
+Pros:
+- Very Robust (everything is typed.)
+- Well supported (docs + examples)
+- Scalable (often used for enterprise scale projects.)

+Cons:
+- A lot of boilerplate code must be written
+- Need to write our own API and we would have to create our own database system.
+- Made by Microsoft

+Front-End:

+React:
+Pros:

+- Well documented
+- Popular
+- Scalable

+Cons:
+-  No typing

+Pure JS:

+Pros:

+- Good for learning
+- Taught by our professors
+- No third party

+Cons:

+- Hard to debug
+- A lot of boilerplate
+- No rules
+- No Support

+Angular:

+Pros:
+- Easily integrated with firebase
+- Well documented (tutorials + doc)
+- embedded html
+- Team has experience with it.

+Cons:
+- Routing may be difficult
+- Need for third party.

+Final tech stack:

+Our plan is to simply make an angular app with a Firebase connection.
+This would allow us to not have a back-end framework but still have access to a persistent database.

 # House

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.2.